kunrex/Sugar.Lang/docs/README.md

 Cast and operator overloads must be static. indexers and constructors cannot be.
 > The explicit conversion to a string is internally called by the `tostring` and `format` function.

-> Sugar features the static `math` class for typical mathematical operations and constants.
 ### Import Statements
 Sugar defaults the directory structure as the project structure.
 Import statements are used to navigate this structure using relative file paths.
 ```java